ObjectProfile/Roassal3/README.md

 ```

 ### Quick examples
-You can access these examples only if Roassal examples are loaded.
-Install the full version of Roassal or the bleeding edge version.
+In order to run the following examples they must be loaded by installing the full (bleeding edge) version of Roassal.

-Once loaded, you can execute in a playground:
+Once loaded, you can execute this in a playground:

 ```Smalltalk
 RSChartExample new example01Markers open